Chart Color Schemes

 Como was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Como's population was found to be more culturally diverse than most local markets, with 22.0% speaking a language other than English at home and 36.4% born overseas.
-Christianity was the predominant religion in Como, comprising 45.0% of its population.
-Judaism, however, was notably overrepresented, making up 0.2% compared to the regional average of 0.2%.
+Como, surveyed in June 2021, had a higher cultural diversity than most local markets, with 22.0% of its residents speaking a language other than English at home and 36.4% born overseas.
+Christianity was the predominant religion in Como as of June 2021, comprising 45.0% of the population.
+Judaism, however, was slightly overrepresented compared to Greater Perth, with 0.2% of Como's population identifying with it, versus 0.3%.

 Frequently Asked Questions - Diversity